przywartya/about-me/autonomous-team.md

 You're basically taking the same playbook from Track 1 and applying it to work that people usually treat as background noise.
 You're assigning a leader to a problem.

-I'll dig deeper into this in my next post: [Tech Debt as Innovation](https://github.com/przywartya/about-me/blob/main/tech-debt-as-innovation.md) — how to stop treating tech debt as a chore and start structuring it as a project and the kind of work that actually moves the product forward.
+I'll dig deeper into this in my next post: [Tech Debt as Innovation](./tech-debt-as-innovation.md) — how to stop treating tech debt as a chore and start structuring it as the kind of work that actually moves the product forward.